Jordan Clarkson's commercial analysis: Jazz renounces Dante Exum's dream to get an offensive spark

 The Jazz changed the 24-year-old guard Dante Exum on Monday and a pair of second-round picks to the Cavaliers for veteran scorer Jordan Clarkson on Monday, reinforcing their depth before an exhausting fight for planting the playoffs of the Western Conference

-The move comes amid a streak of five straight wins that has pushed Utah into a Mavericks game for seed number 5.
+The move comes in the middle of a five-game winning streak that has pushed Utah into a Mavericks game for seed number 5.
 Clarkson should give more life to coach Quin Snyder's extended rotation with base Mike Conley in the shelf due to a hamstring injury.

 Meanwhile, Cleveland gets a 2014 lottery selection at Exum, as well as the much needed ammunition raffle.
 This could be the first of several mid-season moves for the reconstruction team.